aimeos/upscheme/README.md

 * @param array&#60;string&#62;&#124;null `$conditions` Key/value pairs of column names and value to compare with
 * @return array&#60;int,array&#60;string,mixed&#62;&#62; List of associative arrays containing column name/value pairs

-Warning: The condition values are escaped but the table name and condition column names are not!
-Only use fixed strings for table name and condition column names but no external input!

 **Examples:**

 ```php